howdyai/botkit/newreadme.md

 * Built-in analytics and CRM tools (with [Botkit Studio](https://studio.botkit.ai))
 * [Tons of plugins and middlewares](docs/readme-middlewares.md)

+Plus, Botkit works with all the NLP services (like Microsoft LUIS and IBM Watson), can use any type of database you want, and runs on almost any hosting platform.

 # Install Botkit

 Botkit is a Node.js module, and works with Node and npm.